nhofman/dualSeq_pipe/README.md

 Mock_12h_2 | /path/to/reads.fq | Mock_12h | |
 Mock_24h_1 | /path/to/reads.fq | Mock_24h | |

+#### Pipeline config file (--pipeline-config):

-- **pipeline config file**: A YAML file that defines the modules that will be executed and the rule specific parameters.
+A YAML file that defines the modules that will be executed and the rule specific parameters.
 For each module,there are module-specific YAML files that define mandatory and optional parameters.
 An example pipeline_config.yaml can be found in the test folder.

 Example:
 ```